jkkummerfeld/slate/README.md

 Linking lines in a document | `python src/annotate.py tutorial/link.md -t link -s line -o -hh -l log.tutorial.link.txt` Comparing annotations | Coming soon!

+### Example Workflow

+This tool has already been used for two annotation efforts involving multiple annotators ([Durrett et al., 2017](http://jkk.name/publication/emnlp17forums/) and [Kummerfeld et al., 2018](http://jkk.name/publication/arxiv18disentangle/)).
+Our workflow was as follows:

+- Create a repository containing (1) the annotation guide, (2) the data to be annotated divided into user-specific folders.
+- Each annotator downloaded slate and used it to do their annotations and commit the files to the repository.
+- Either the whole group or the project leader went through files that were annotated by multiple people, using the adjudication mode in the tool.

 ## Detailed Usage Instructions

 ### Invocation options